ibm-cloud-docs/power-iaas/pricing.md

 4. Click on **View details** for the desired workspace.
 This will open the usage details for the chosen workspace.
 5. Scroll to bottom of the page and click **View instance details**.
 This will open the detailed usage view for the chosen virtual server instance.
     The details view shows charges at the resource level broken down by part metric.

+For more information on the billing and usage page, see [Billing and Usage documentation](/docs/billing-usage?topic=billing-usage-viewingusage&interface=ui).

 ## Monthly usage
 {: #pricing-monthly-usage}